OscarMalda/poc-terraform-gcp/README.md

 # POC Terraform GCP
 ![coverage](https://img.shields.io/badge/Developed%20by-Oscar-orange)

-This is a POC of basic Terraform sprints for GCP.
+This is a POC of basic Terraform scripts for GCP.

 ## Getting Started 📖